cyberbotics/webots/docs/reference/worldinfo.md

 - The `contactProperties` field allows to specifiy a number of [ContactProperties](contactproperties.md) nodes that define the behavior when [Solid](solid.md) nodes collide.

-- The `maxContacts` and `maxContactJoints` fields control the generation of contact joints during a collision.
+- The `maxContactPoints` and `maxContactJoints` fields control the generation of contact joints during a collision.
-At most `maxContacts` contact points are detected (the rest are ignored).
+At most `maxContactPoints` contact points are detected (the rest are ignored).
 Of those, contact joints will only be created for the (at most) `maxContactJoints` contact points that are the deepest.
-If it seems like some points of contact are being ignored, consider greatly increasing `maxContacts`.
+If it seems like some points of contact are being ignored, consider greatly increasing `maxContactPoints`.
 This will likely have little impact on performance.
 By contrast, changes to `maxContactJoints` may have a significant effect on performance because the computational complexity of the default ODE physics engine scales with the cube of the number of contact joints.